akbristo23-pixel/DATA-SCIENCE-EX.NO-1/README.md

 # Result
-the given cleaned and the outliers has been removed
+The given data cleaned and the outliers has been removed